-Internal Testing: In this type of testing, a tester who has the access to an application behind its firewall simulates an attack by an insider.
+Internal Testing: In this type of testing, a tester who has access to an application behind its firewall simulates an attack by an insider.
 It is not necessary to simulate a dishonest employee.
 In a normal scenario, it can be an employee who has lost his credentials due to a phishing attack.

-External Testing: Here, company assets are tested that are easily available on the internet, for example, company’s website, the application itself, emails and domain name servers (DNS).
+External Testing: Here, company assets are tested that are easily available on the internet, for example, the company’s website, the application itself, emails and domain name servers (DNS).
 The goal is to gain access and extract valuable information.

 Blind Testing: In a blind test, only the name of the targeted enterprise is given to the tester.
 In this way, the professional get a real-time picture of how an actual application’s assault would occur.